 - And if you want to put the black back into blackberry jam consider joining Gothic Valley WI – and find out more about why Holloway Road is dubbed Gothic Valley – by reading the interview with its founding president Holly Peterson.

 Ade Clarke, landlord at the Lamb Beer & Liquor – a chilled pub which just happens to be the nearest one to Arsenal on the Holloway side of the Emirates.
+Islington Faces held a party at the Lamb to celebrate the 250th interview, see here.

 RECYCLING & WASTE CENTRE